We are national leaders in sustainable home building.

 Our first priority is building you a great place to live, but we do so with an energy conscious mindset.
 We are consistently monitoring the newest construction and sustainability technologies and wherever possible we implement these advancements to make improvements in our homes and building processes.

-One of our directors, Peter Amerongen, is an award-winning, nationally recognized expert in sustainable building.
-With a 35-year commitment to energy efficiency, Peter is a Certified Passive House Consultant and a leading North American authority on net-zero energy design and construction.
+We are an award-winning, nationally recognized expert in sustainable building.
+With decades of commitment to energy efficiency and training in the Passive House system, we are a leading North American authority on net-zero energy design and construction.
 Since completing our first award winning net-zero home in Edmonton’s Riverdale district in 2009 we have completed ten net-zero homes and our first net-zero retrofit project.
 With Habitat’s own ‘minimal requirements’ in energy efficient building practices, it is already much higher than the industry requires.

 We want to make sure that your Habitat Studio home is something that you can boast about!